igorprado/react-notification-system/README.md

 #### Important

-Using this method you have to **every style**, since containers positions and the animations too using the classes `notification-visible` and `notification-hidden`.
+Using this method you have to take care of **every style**, since containers positions and the animations.
+To control animations, use the classes `notification-visible` and `notification-hidden`.
 If your CSS styles will not handle any animation (transition), you need to set the prop `noAnimation` to `true` when adding the Notification System component:

 ```js
 <NotificationSystem ref="notificationSystem" noAnimation={true} />